Phosphomatics Documentation

 Important: For KSEA analysis, all uploaded phosphorylation sites that have passed the selected import filters are used for analysis regardless of the currently active data group.
 That is, KSEA is conducted with the constituents of the 'all' data group regardless of the currently active selection.
 This is because KSEA computes a z-score for the enrichment of a certain kinases' phosphorylation sites compared to the aggregate of all phosphorylation sites which would become invalid as smaller data subsets were selected.
 This is the only time in phosphomatics wherein calculations are not performed on the currently active data group.

-Comparison Group A/B The two sample treatment groups defined above that should be considered in conctruction of the volcano plot.
+Group 1 / Group 2 | The two sample treatment groups defined above that should be considered for KSEA analysis. |

 Kinase Explorer